dgyarmati/ds-visualizer/README.md

 ##### How?

-Enter data structures and algorithms operating on them in a class implemented in JavaScript to the editor, and press `Run` for the visualization.
+Enter data structures and algorithms operating on them enclosed in a class implemented in JavaScript to the editor, and press `RUN` for the visualization.

 Different data structures use different APIs: